<< Back to the main page of Ivan Tanev

 The objective of this research is to develop and apply machine learning techniques that would allow

-to identify precisely the emergency braking situations from the moving patterns of accelerator pedal.
+(i) to identify the emergency braking situations from the moving patterns of accelerator pedal and (ii) to apply the brakes automatically

 One topic of research is to investigate whether the biofeedback to the driver could yield (i) a safer driving and (ii) an improved health indicators of the driver (left picture).